 Making A Difference in Our County

-Chatham County 4-H had 1,354 students enrolled among 59 4-H clubs in 2016.
-Programs were conducted in 27 schools, both private and public.
+Chatham County 4-H had 1331 students enrolled in 2018.
+There were 63 clubs in Chatham County.
+Programs were conducted in 38 schools, both private and public.
+The Chatham County Extension 4-H program reached a total of 16,691 young people.
 Members participated in 4-H State Congress, State 4-H Council, District Project Achievement competition, summer camp and monthly club meetings.
 A total of seven new community clubs were established in partnership with community centers.
-These clubs reach out to youth who are at risk or who have limited resources within the city.
+These clubs reach out to limited-resource and at-risk youth within the city.
 County competition teams included forestry, wildlife, shooting sports and poultry judging.
 Chatham County 4-H also works on the Wildlife Enhancement Project, which provides educational activities for youth to learn vital research skills by investigating facts about local and invasive species.
-Students use the skills they learn to complete projects to increase biodiversity in partnership with the Audubon Society and the Superior Landfill.
+They use the skills learned to complete projects to increase biodiversity in partnership with the Audubon Society and the Superior Landfill.
 One of our Chatham 4-H’ers was selected to represent the state of Georgia at the 4-H National Conference.
 This selection process is very competitive and is one of 4-H’s highest honors.